sjd69/Applied_Cryptography/phase4-init/src/reports/writeup.md

 * Can request key from group server when they want to decrypt a file and decryption of files on the client side can take place in a seperate applciation?
 * even though individual keys change, the secret remains the same so new keys will be able to decrypt the old files?

-Since we assume file servers to be untrusted, they may leak files to unauthorized individuals.
-This disrupts data confidentiality of gorup files since users are under the assumption that only valid group members may have access to those files.
+Although we authenticate file servers in the previous phase of the project, we still assume that these servers may be malicious.
+Since we assume file servers to be untrusted, we assume that they may leak files stored on the server to unauthorized individuals at will.
+This disrupts data confidentiality of group files since users are under the assumption that only valid group members may have access to those files.

 ### Mechanism